When you started your diet the weight came off fast. Now you’re scratching your head wondering how to keep losing weight.

 If your weight loss has stalled, you might need to boost your intake of three nutrients: fiber, protein, and iron.

 Fiber and protein slow digestion, which holds your blood sugar level to a slow, steady climb.
 This slow increase provides sustained energy and decreased fat storage.

 Fiber is only found in plant foods.
 Protein is found in both plant and animal foods.

 To meet your fiber and protein needs as you explore how to keep losing weight, include a meal-size salad topped with meat, beans and 1 tablespoon of nuts or seeds.
 The added fiber and protein from these foods will give your fat-burning a boost.

 Make sure you’re eating iron-rich foods.
 A fast metabolism requires oxygen.
 Iron is the element that carries oxygen around your body.
 Eating iron-rich spinach and beans on a daily basis will speed up your metabolism and weight loss.

 2. Beware Of Fake Health Foods That Stop Weight Loss

-Grain-based snacks with healthy-looking wrappers are like employees that looks busy, but in reality are playing computer solitaire.
+Grain-based snacks with healthy-looking wrappers are like employees that look busy, but in reality, are playing computer solitaire.

-Grain-based products like granola bars, energy bars, wheat bread, crackers and cereals are packaged to look like good option.
+Grain-based products like granola bars, energy bars, wheat bread, crackers, and cereals are packaged to look like good options.
 When you eat them, they become fat-storing machines!